akasumitlamba/QuickClip-NotepadClipboard/README.md

 ## Important message ⚠️ Update: V1.3 Delayed

-The release of V1.3 has been postponed to end of may due to V1.2.1 update, which delivers significant Quality-of-Life improvements, ensuring a more secure and seamless experience.
+The release of V1.3 has been postponed to end of may due to V1.2.1 update, which delivers significant Quality-of-Life improvements, ensuring a more seamless experience.

 ## Recent Updates & New Features